minhhoangbui/minhhoangbui.github.io/_posts/2019-09-06-pose-extraction.md

 ### *Intermediate Supervision*
 Another interesting point of HourGlass implementation is that the final loss is computed from heatmaps of every refinement block.
-This guarantee better prediction after every refinement blocks, not only the last one.
+This guarantees better prediction after every refinement blocks, not only the last one.

 ```python
 loss = 0